 Series D in 2009

-Mpex Pharmaceuticals is a clinical-stage biopharmaceutical company dedicated to developing innovative therapies to address the critical problem of antibiotic resistance, particularly concerning gram-negative bacteria.
-The company's internal development pipeline emphasizes the combination of proprietary formulations, pharmacokinetics/pharmacodynamics strategies, and novel potentiating agents with established antibiotics.
-This approach aims to counteract or inhibit the molecular mechanisms that contribute to antibiotic resistance.
-One of its key products, MP-376, is a proprietary formulation of levofloxacin designed as a maintenance therapy to prevent bacterial exacerbations in patients with cystic fibrosis and chronic obstructive pulmonary disease.
-Through these efforts, Mpex Pharmaceuticals seeks to provide effective solutions in the fight against resistant bacterial infections.
+Mpex Pharmaceuticals is a clinical-stage biopharmaceutical company dedicated to developing innovative therapies to address the increasing challenge of antibiotic resistance, particularly in gram-negative bacteria.
+The company focuses on enhancing existing antibiotics by utilizing proprietary formulations, pharmacokinetic and pharmacodynamic strategies, and novel potentiating agents to effectively inhibit the molecular mechanisms that contribute to resistance.
+One of its key products is MP-376, a proprietary formulation of levofloxacin designed as a maintenance therapy to prevent bacterial exacerbations in patients suffering from cystic fibrosis and chronic obstructive pulmonary disease.

 Anacor Pharmaceuticals